Grant Writing and Editing Fundamentals 101 GROUP COURSE

 A grant writer’s goal is to give the applicant the best chance at funding.
 That’s why grant writers and editors need to know how the grant process works, how a grant proposal is structured, and how to write each element in the application.
-Grant Writing 101 guides you step by step through each of those elements.
+Grant Writing and Editing 101 guides you step-by-step through each of those elements.
 In eight lessons, you’ll learn:

 - How the grant making process works